 Things only got worse with the S4 finale, due to it being so open-ended.

-Previous Internet Backdrafts included Tony getting hit by a bus at the end of S1 (and people didn't find out what happened to him after that until the S2 premiere, let's not forget) and Chris's death in the penultimate episode of S2.
+Previous Internet Backdrafts included Tony getting hit by a bus at the end of S1 (and people didn't find out what happened to him after that until the S2 premiere) and Chris's death in the penultimate episode of S2.
 And some of the Naomily fans probably weren't too happy about Emily sleeping with JJ, considering what a lesbian cliche that plot point was.